hyprwm/hyprwire/README.md

 ## hyprwire
 A fast and consistent wire protocol for IPC

-> [!IMPORTANT]
-> hyprwire is in a very early stage of development.
-It's not finished yet
-> or stable.

 ## What is hyprwire

 Hyprwire is a fast and consistent wire protocol, and its implementation.
 This is essentially a